-No, I don't obsess over living expenses.
-I just have low living expenses by default because I don't need much to be content, and like the elimination of stress.
+I don't obsess over living expenses.
+I just have low living expenses by default because I don't need much to be content, and like to minimize stress.
 Here are my consistent monthly expenses:

 I live right next to downtown Austin, TX on the East Side.
 It's walking distance to everything I need and biking distance to even more.
 Great location, great city, great weather, with no state income tax.
 I pay $1,200/mo for my studio apartment, which serves my current needs perfectly.

 The apartment building's included utilities come to ~$45/mo.
 Electricity ~$40/mo.
 Internet $40/mo.

 I cook all my own food and eat a plant-only diet (vegan).
 Eating at restaurants is a rarity and only for social reasons, never for the food itself on my own.
 My recipes are on autopilot, so cooking and food shopping involve no thought.
 I buy groceries at Whole Foods for an average of $200 per month.
 That's $7/day for 2,200 calories of healthy whole plant-based food (complex carbs, fruits, veggies, legumes, nuts, seeds, etc).

 Eating plants is cheap, who would've thought.
 I don't buy any of the pricey vegan animal-parts replacements or packaged snacks.
 Bananas/apples/oranges are my snacks.

 I enjoy my food but treat it more like a utility towards my well-being than source of pleasure.
 Would be sad to become dependent on food for baseline satisfaction.